 Finally, we have hosted deployments, which in many ways provide a middle ground between on-premise and cloud.
 By hosting their platform in a third-party data center, businesses can maintain ownership and control of the database, but still hand the responsibility of managing the hardware over to the data center provider.

 Putting specific business needs front and center in the decision-making process is key here, a one size fits all solution simply isn’t available.
 So, ahead of choosing the right supplier, it’s imperative to put identifying the right deployment option for your business at the top of the ‘to-do’ list.

 So, how can businesses pick the right deployment option to suit them?
 By focusing on a few fundamental factors.
 For example, one key driver is the eternal debate between CapEx and OpEx.

-For a business that is growing fast, a subscription licence in the cloud could be more appropriate because it will enable them to easily add services, scale up their infrastructure, and continually be on the latest version of the software due to automatic updates.
+For a business that is growing fast, a subscription license in the cloud could be more appropriate because it will enable them to easily add services, scale up their infrastructure, and continually be on the latest version of the software due to automatic updates.

 Choice is the operative word here.
 Ultimately, it’s important to remember that every business is unique.
 Rather than simply following the crowd, businesses should take the time to work out their key requirements and choose a deployment option that will provide them with the best platform for future growth.

 The right technology strategy for your business priorities